Panel moots ‘handling’ levy on cash payments

 Union Budget 2017-18 should allow merchants as well as government departments to levy a handling charge for cash payments above a certain limit, the Committee on Digital Payments has advised the finance ministry.

-It also recommended a reduction in the mandatory threshold for quoting PAN card numbers for cash transactions from ₹50,000 and ₹2,00,000, applicable in different cases currently.
+It also recommended a reduction in the mandatory threshold for quoting PAN card numbers for cash transactions from Rs.
+50,000 and Rs.
+2,00,000, applicable in different cases currently.

 The committee, headed by former Finance Secretary Ratan P Watal, proposed that Aadhaar be used as an alternate for KYC for people who don’t have a PAN.
 “Permit merchants, including government agencies to levy a cash handling charge for payments in cash above a certain threshold.
 The cash handling charge so collected should be exclusively used to fund new infrastructure for acceptance of digital payments (like PoS devices).”